bentonatura/homepage/_pages/cv.md

 Education
 ======
-* PhD in Mathematics, London School of Economics, 2022 (expected)
+* PhD in Mathematics, London School of Economics, 2018 -
-* M.S. in Mathematics, University of Bonn, 2017
+* M.Sc. in Mathematics, University of Bonn, 2017
-* B.S. in Mathematics, University of Bonn, 2014
+* B.Sc. in Mathematics, University of Bonn, 2014

 Work experience
 ======